by Celeste Lipford and Terry Lipford - last updated on 6/5/2025

 Once we received an offer on the Virginia house, we realized that our relocation would be taking place in mid-December, which would make the Colorado trip occur rather soon after we had moved into the Florida house.

-We selected a condo in Copper Mountain via the VRBO web site (see pic to the left), based upon the condo's proximity to the central area of Copper Mountain, as well as to it's proximity to the bus stops that ferry everyone to & from the various lifts
+We selected a condo in Copper Mountain via the VRBO web site (see first pic to the left), based upon the condo's proximity to the central area of Copper Mountain, as well as to it's proximity to the bus stops that ferry everyone to & from the various lifts

 Part 2 of our game plan, was that our son Jeremy was eager to switch from skiing to snowboarding, and we wanted him to take lessons near where we would be snowboarding each day.
 That way, we could come collect him each afternoon when his lessons were done, and either continue back to the hill, or head back to the condo